 A vaginal delivery is usually safe for babies in utero with ventriculomegaly.
 In some cases, such as when the fluid in the ventricles increases, causing the fetal head to become very large, your fetal medicine specialist may advise that a C-section is a safer method of delivery.
 Most women with a baby in utero with ventriculomegaly will be allowed to go into spontaneous labor near their due date.
 In some cases, an earlier delivery may be advised due to the large size of the baby’s ventricles.

-There are currently no forms of fetal surgery available for treating abdominal wall defects.
+There are currently no forms of fetal surgery available for treating ventriculomegaly.
 All treatments are performed after your baby is born.

 Evaluation After Birth